edermi/go-tomcat-mgmt-scanner/README.md

 ./go-tomcat-mgmt-scanner -help
 Usage of ./go-tomcat-mgmt-scanner:
   -concurrency uint
     	Concurrent Goroutines to use.
-Due to kernel limitations on linux, it should not be more than 'ulimit -n / 7'. (default 150)
+Due to kernel limitations on linux, it should not be more than 'ulimit -n / 7'. (default 100)
+  -debug
+    	Enable debugging output.
   -managerpath string
     	Manager path. (default "/manager/html")
   -ports string